 We begin by defining the various types of financial intermediaries, their typical

-balance sheet and risks they face.
+interest rate and liquidity risk.
 We then describe models to quantify the

-Lectures will alternate between discussion of new theoretical material and exercise sessions.
+Lectures will alternate between discussion of theoretical material and exercise sessions.

 Lecture notes will be made available on the course website.
 The recommended textbook for the course is “Financial Institution Management” by A. Saunders and M. Cornett

 Master of Science in Economics in Finance, Core course, Minor in Quantitative Finance, 1st year